skatejs/skatejs/docs/src/index.md

   // - `NOCLASS` Attribute or tag names.
   type: skate.types.ANY,

-  // The attribute name to add after calling the ready() callback.
+  // The attribute name to add after calling the created() callback.
   resolvedAttribute: 'resolved',

-  // The attribute name to remove after calling the ready() callback.
+  // The attribute name to remove after calling the created() callback.
   unresolvedAttribute: 'unresolved'
 });